 * Yen rises versus dollar, euro as Nikkei tumbles

-* Worries that Fed may taper QE, weak China PMI hit stocks
+* Worries Fed may taper QE, weak China PMI hit stocks

 * Euro helped somewhat by PMI data, still vulnerable

-* Aussie hit hard by weak China data, falling commodity prices
+* Aussie hit hard by weak China data, fall in commodities

-NEW YORK, May 23 (Reuters) - The yen broke recent trends and jumped against the dollar and the euro on Thursday after a slide in stocks sparked by a drop in Chinese factory activity prompted a rush for the safe-haven Japanese currency.
+NEW YORK, May 23 (Reuters) - The yen advanced sharply against the dollar and the euro on Thursday after a slide in stocks sparked by a drop in Chinese factory activity prompted a rush for the safe-haven Japanese currency .

-China’s factory activity shrank for the first time in seven months in May as new orders fell, a preliminary manufacturing survey showed, deepening fears that its economic recovery has stalled and a sharper cooldown may be imminent.
+China’s factory activity shrank for the first time in seven months in May as new orders fell, a preliminary manufacturing survey showed, entrenching fears that its economic recovery has stalled and that a sharper cooldown may be imminent.
 [ID:nL3N0E40OA}.

-Concerns that U.S. monetary stimulus could be scaled back, after testimony on Wednesday by Federal Reserve Chairman Ben Bernanke, added to investors’ caution and drove Japan’s Nikkei share index down 7.3 percent, its biggest one-day drop since the period two years ago in the wake of the tsunami that disrupted the Japanese economy in March 2011.
+Concerns U.S. monetary stimulus could be scaled back, after testimony on Wednesday by Federal Reserve Chairman Ben Bernanke, added to investor caution and drove Japan’s Nikkei share index down 7.3 percent, its biggest one-day drop in two years.

-At the session peak, the yen rose more than 2 percent against the dollar and the euro.
-Both the greenback and the euro lost 1 percent against the Swiss franc , also seen as a safe haven.
+At the session peak, the yen rose more than 2 percent against the dollar and the euro, which both lost 1 percent against the Swiss franc , also seen as a safe haven.